West Australian Childbirth Support and Resources

 Antenatal/Prenatal Care

 At first sign of pregnancy or even if you just suspect that you are pregnant, your immediate reaction would be to go to your GP to confirm your suspicion.
 Once it is proven that you are indeed having a baby, the doctor can begin the necessary initial steps in pregnancy care like organising initial workups such as ultrasounds and initial blood tests.
 These are not deterred by your decision on where or how you decide to deliver the baby.
+Still if you’re starting to dilate, you may want to save exterior cleaning of your Canberra home for a later date.

 Pregnancy Care and Childbirth Options in Canberra